lnsp/coyote/README.md

 # ftp2p

-Simple peer-to-peer file transfer protocol inspired by the BitTorrent protocol, but instead of custom TCP protocols everything is built on top of gRPC (and therefore can be protected by TLS easily).
+Simple peer-to-peer file transfer protocol inspired by the BitTorrent protocol, but instead of custom TCP protocols everything is built on top of QUIC (and therefore can be protected by TLS easily).

 ## How does it work?